murkl/arch-os/modules/installer/README.md

 ## Answers

 `installer.conf`, beside wherever the Installer was started, copied into the new system at the end.
 The password is never in it, and never on the settings page.

+The Recovery on its partition is handed two of them to start with: the language this run was read in, as Oak recorded it in `oak.conf`, and the console keyboard - `RECOVERY_SEED` in `module.sh`.